SubhroRoy/NASSCOM--VSD-SOC-design/README.md

  <br>
 FIG 1.1.2: Chip structure in a QFN-48 package
 </figcaption> <br><br>
 If we take the chip in question and remove the cover.
 We will see the chip structure as seen above.
-It is a QFN-48 package structure i.e. Quad Flat No-Leads structure with a total of 48 pins. <br><br>
+It is a QFN-48 package structure i.e. Quad Flat No-Leads structure with a total of 48 pins.
+The chip sits at the middle of the package. <br><br>

 * SOC design and openLANE.
 * Get familiar to open source EDA tools.